ozel/DIY_particle_detector/README.md

 <img align="left" src="https://github.com/ozel/DIY_particle_detector/raw/master/hardware/V1.2/documentation/BXP61_mircoscope.png" height="300">

 Mircoscope image of the Osram BPX61 diode on the left, the green scale indicates 2 mm.
 The sensitive area of the silicon chip is 2.65 x 2.65 mm^2.
 A bond wire from the anode pin on the right connects the top of the silicon chip (this side is also marked with a notch in the metal case, lower right corner).
-For detecting alpha particles, the glass window of this diode must be removed, details in the [wiki](https://github.com/ozel/DIY_particle_detector/wiki/Diodes).
+For detecting alpha particles, the glass window of this diode must be removed.
+Further informations in the [wiki](https://github.com/ozel/DIY_particle_detector/wiki/Diodes).

 <br>

+<br><br>

+<br><br>

 ### General Requirements